 Well, quite a lot as it happens.

-The Gelmerbahn funicular is halfway up a mountain in the Swiss Alps.
-As soon as you set off, you're immediately driving on tiny, hairpin, mountain roads.
-And almost as soon as we set off, we realised there was something seriously wrong with our brakes.
+Gelmer is halfway up a mountain in the Swiss Alps.
+Whichever way you go, you're immediately driving on tiny, hairpin, mountain roads.
+And as soon as we set off, we realised there was something seriously wrong with our brakes.

 Travelling in a motorhome- our mistake